Eastern ribbonsnake © Joe Crowley

 Characteristics

-The eastern ribbonsnake (Thamnophis sauritus) is black with three yellow stripes: one down the back and one on each side, on the third and fourth scale rows.
+The northern ribbonsnake (Thamnophis sauritus septentrionalis) is one of four subspecies of the eastern ribbonsnake (T. sauritus), and is the only subspecies found in Ontario.
+The northern ribbonsnake is black with three yellow stripes: one down the back and one on each side, on the third and fourth scale rows.
 It has a distinct white crescent in front of the eye, a white chin and a whitish yellow belly.
 This species is long and narrow, and the tail makes up approximately one-third of its total length.
-Eastern ribbonsnakes can grow to almost a metre in length but are usually considerably shorter.
+Northern ribbonsnakes typically grow 50 to 85 centimetres in length.

 Similar Species